 - Shell Texture: Quail eggshells are thicker and harder to crack and peel.

 - Cooking Time: Due to their small size, quail eggs cook much faster than chicken eggs.
-Depending on their size and the texture you want to achieve, you only need to boil them for 2 to 4 minutes.
+Depending on their size and the texture you want to achieve, you can boil them for 2 to 4 minutes.

 - Nutrition: Quail eggs have large yolks relative to their size, containing more nutrients per unit of weight.